polymerdao/developer-hub/docs/background/landscape.md

 In the long term, we may see canonical bridges start moving over to more secure forms of state layer bridging.

+## What now?

+From the last two sections it should be clear now: the state of interoperability today suffers from two major issues (or opportunities).
+The proliferation of executions environment has created fragmentation and solutions have emerged that are deprioritising security and trust-minimization.
+Read on to see Polymer's solution.